kelsey684/a-blind-squirrel/README.md

 . . . end of journal entry Spring 2023

-- 🔭 I’m currently working on ... database/os projects
+- 🔭 I’m currently working on ... database/os
-- 🌱 I’m currently learning ... javascript, mysql, electron, jeff erickson's 'Algorithms', memory managment of os
+- 🌱 I’m currently learning ... javascript, mysql, electron, Algorithms, voltage drop distances and recommended awg for a personal project
 - 👯 I’m looking to collaborate on ... whatever, I like to learn stuff
 - 🤔 I’m looking for help with ... everything,
 - 💬 Ask me about ... my dog